BuildInTheCloud/IRL/README.md

-#Ionic 2 Starter
+# IRL (In Real Life)
-This is a base app for building Ionic 2 apps in Angular 2 with TypeScript.
+This is a base app for building Augmented Reality apps with Ionic 2.

-It provides a starting point focused on what is missing from the documentation for building apps for the stores.
+It provides a starting point you provide the game idea.
-It does not focus on Angular or Ionic features but more on deployment.

 # Suggestions
 1. provide a pull request if you have improvements